N. Patrick Crooks: Supreme Court service

 In 1999, Crooks became enmeshed in a factional dispute on the court, aligning with justices Donald Steinmetz, William Bablitch, and Jon Wilcox against Bradley, Chief Justice Shirley Abrahamson, and Justice David T. Prosser, Jr. The dispute arose from numerous controversies and the unsuccessful attempt of Green Bay lawyer Sharren Rose to unseat Abrahamson; Crooks had supported Rose.

+Crooks had run for the court in the 1990s as an ideological conservative.
 By 2005, the court's justices had aligned into different blocs, now defined more closely by ideology.
 His participation in decisions lifting a medical malpractice damages cap and permitting a lawsuit against lead paint manufacturers disassociated him from the court's conservative bloc.

-Since 2005, Crooks acted at times as a swing vote on the court, sometimes associated ideologically with Abrahamson and Bradley.
-Some commentators identify him as a judicial liberal, while others classify him as a "centrist" who retains strong conservative leanings.
+Since 2005, Crooks acted at times as a swing vote on the court, sometimes associated ideologically with liberal justices Abrahamson and Bradley.
+Some commentators identified him as a judicial liberal, some classified him as a centrist who retained strong conservative leanings, others classified him as a centrist with liberal leanings, and others classified him a generally reliable conservative who had some notable breaks from fellow conservatives.
 Crooks generally joined the conservative majority's opinions, especially in criminal matters, but joined the liberal minority's dissents on certain constitutional issues and matters of court administration.

 In April 2015, Crooks broke from both Abrahamson and the conservative majority in a dispute over the election of Patience Drake Roggensack as the court's chief justice.
 Earlier in 2015, voters had approved a referendum permitting the court's justices to elect their chief justice; throughout Wisconsin's history, the most senior justice had occupied the court's highest office.
 Crooks condemned Abrahamson's attempts to retain her position, which included a federal lawsuit, but did not support Roggensack's election; instead, he indicated that he would consider seeking the chief justiceship and running for reelection in 2016, an event theretofore considered unlikely.

 In the wake of this dispute, and with Crooks's intentions uncertain, state judges Joe Donald, JoAnne Kloppenburg, and Rebecca Bradley filed to run for Crooks's seat in 2016.